NumerHero/tool.js/README.md

 In order to finish homework which arraged by [ife](https://github.com/baidu-ife/ife).

-On the other hand, I want to strengthen my ability of using native js grammar.
+On the other hand, I want to strengthen my ability of using native js syntax.

 # install